Sharon den Adel: Within Temptation

-Together with her partner, Robert Westerholt, den Adel formed Within Temptation (initially called The Portal, though the name was changed before their first recording) in 1996.
+Robert Westerholt and den Adel formed Within Temptation (initially called The Portal, though the name was changed before their first recording) in 1996.
+Westerholt had introduced den Adel to his music when he performed with the band The Circle, which was sonically similar to the music that Within Temptation would make.
 She has defined their work as epic and cinematic.
 Her vocals play a major role in the band's sound, despite having never received formal vocal training.

 Before Within Temptation became famous, she worked for a fashion company, leaving after the band found success with their hit single "Ice Queen".
 She utilizes her fashion expertise by designing her stage costumes and the band's merchandise.
 About.com described den Adel as a "versatile and skilled singer who is equally adept at singing powerfully with a full orchestra and choir as she is at singing quietly and emotionally with just a piano."
 When asked if she prefers to sing in Dutch or English, den Adel said that she favors the latter because "Dutch just doesn't fit to our music style.
 It is also not the nicest language to sing in.
 Italian or Spanish would then be better options."

 The band were invited several times to compete at the Eurovision Song Contest as the Dutch representatives, but they have declined every time since they find it not the best place for a metal band to present themselves.
 In 2018, den Adel was then selected as a juror for that year's edition.